karttur/setup-ide/_posts/2017/2017-12-30-install-postgres.md

 brew uninstall openssl; brew uninstall openssl; brew install https://github.com/tebelorg/Tump/releases/download/v1.0.0/openssl.rb
 ```

-In my versions, the latter command gives some error messages because openssl 1.0.0 is outdated comapred to alreade installed version (1.1.1).
+In my versions, the latter command gives some error messages because openssl 1.0.0 is outdated compared to already installed version (1.1.1).
 But reinstalling postgreSQL with brew

 <span class='terminal'>$ brew install postgres</span>

 proceeded without warnings.

+As mentioned above, the above route for installing openss1.0 no longer works, if you really need openssl1.0 instead try the commands:

+<span class='terminal'>$ brew install rbenv/tap/openssl@1.0</span>

+followed by

+<span class='terminal'>$ brew reinstall openssl@1.0</span>

+### Completing the PostgreSQL setup

 The tasks performed by Homebrew are reported in the <span class='app'>Terminal</span> window.
 And when the installation finishes, Homebrew will tell you that you have two options: